John Singer Sargent: Move to England

-Twentieth century portraits
+Twentieth-century portraits

 By 1900, Sargent was at the height of his fame.
 Cartoonist Max Beerbohm completed one of his seventeen caricatures of Sargent, making well known to the public the artist's paunchy physique.
 Although only in his forties, Sargent began to travel more and to devote relatively less time to portrait painting.
 His An Interior in Venice (1900), a portrait of four members of the Curtis family in their elegant palatial home, Palazzo Barbaro, was a resounding success.
-But, Whistler did not approve of the looseness of Sargent's brushwork, which he summed up as "smudge everywhere."
+But, Whistler did not approve of the looseness of Sargent's brushwork, which he summed up as "smudge everywhere".
 One of Sargent's last major portraits in his bravura style was that of Lord Ribblesdale, in 1902, finely attired in an elegant hunting uniform.
 Between 1900 and 1907, Sargent continued his high productivity, which included, in addition to dozens of oil portraits, hundreds of portrait drawings at about $400 each.
 In 1901, he purchased the next door property to his home in Tite Street, to create a larger studio.

 In 1907, at the age of fifty-one, Sargent officially closed his studio.
-Relieved, he stated, "Painting a portrait would be quite amusing if one were not forced to talk while working....
+Relieved, he stated: "Painting a portrait would be quite amusing if one were not forced to talk while working....
 What a nuisance having to entertain the sitter and to look happy when one feels wretched."
 In that same year, Sargent painted his modest and serious self-portrait, his last, for the celebrated self-portrait collection of the Uffizi Gallery in Florence, Italy.

-Sargent made several summer visits to the Swiss Alps with his sisters Emily Sargent an accomplished painter in her own right, and Violet (Mrs Ormond) and Violet's daughters Rose-Marie and Reine, who were the subject of a number of paintings 1906–1913.
+Sargent made several summer visits to the Swiss Alps with his sisters Emily Sargent, an accomplished painter in her own right, and Violet Sargent (Mrs Ormond) and also Violet's daughters Rose-Marie and Reine, who were the subject of a number of paintings between 1906 and 1913 like The Black Brook (1908) or Nonchaloir (Repose) (1911).